ROTEMPCO

 ****** 2012-2021

-When you're a team of just 2 developers in an industry with competitors over 50, you'll have to be creative.
+When you are a team of just two developers in an industry with competitors with over 50 on staff, you have to be creative.

-We worked with compliance, and always had to make sure we complied with all rules and laws to the letter.
+We worked with compliance and had to ensure that we adhered to all rules and laws to the letter.

-The collaboration with our legal department was t æt.
+We worked closely with our legal department.
 We had 3 main priorities:

 1. Protect the anonymity of the reporter

-2. Makes the system secure so that developers can not access confidential information
+2. Make the system so secure that developers cannot access confidential information

-3. Makes it easy to use that we minimize the need for support
+3. Make it so easy to use that we minimize the need for support

-The law stipulates that all information must be stored in Russia before it is stored in Europe.
+The law stated that all information had to be stored in Russia before it was stored in Europe.

-In addition, the Russian government should have access to decrypt data upon request.
+In addition, the Russian Government should be able to decrypt data on demand.

-The challenge was that the company we had to make it for l å in Denmark.
+The challenge was that the company we had to do it for was located in Denmark.

-We would not do a " mirrored " setup as it would take too long to implement.
+We didn't want to make a "mirrored" setup as it would take too long to implement.

-We would not create a bug in our software as this would weaken our system.
+We didn't want to create a "back door" in our software as this would make our system weaker.

-After long hours and small prototypes, our solution became a proxy.
+After long working hours and small-scale prototypes, our solution became a proxy.

 On a small simple server setup, hosted in Russia, we installed a service.

-When a user selected Russia on our site, we forwarded the request to the Russian server.
+When a user chose Russia on our site, we forwarded the request to the Russian server.

-This data was then stored with a public key, where the associated private key was kept by a Russian company, which could provide it in case it was requested.
+This data was then saved with a public key where the corresponding private key was stored by a Russian company that could provide it in case it was requested.

-Other competing companies did not offer this service, and we won a number of customers solely on this feature.
+Other competing companies failed to offer this service and we won a number of customers exclusively on this feature.

 • .NET